by SG Wilson of Earth 349

-But Blark the Outcast’s heart was of gold — 'twas love he did so need.
+Blark the Outcast’s heart was of pure gold — of this it was apparent.

 “Mr. Ironeater, where are thine manners?!” spat Princess Lumia, all fire and anger.
 “Can you not see the fair lady is speaking to us, and that thou hast interrupted her?”
 She seemed very cross with Dane, but in her admonishment there was the hint of something more, the seed of attraction, and … of love.

 “Er, I am sorry if I wronged thee, fair lady,” muttered Dane, deflated though still proud and resplendent in his magnificent armor.
 “Please go on.”